metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 The Colts love to play quite a bit of cover-three under Gus Bradley.
 Their rush defense needs to be watched over the next several weeks, as cover-three defenses tend to excel against opposing rushers.

 Meaning, Ejiro Evero has proven without any doubt he's a student of the Fangio style defense.
 He loves fielding five-man fronts with a lone linebacker behind them.
+These types of defenses are usually susceptible against power rushers, as the Raiders so aptly demonstrated last week.